-The Law of One Price (sometimes referred to as LOOP) is an economic theory that states that the price of identical goods in different markets must be the same after taking the currency exchange into consideration (i.e., the prices are expressed in the same currency).
+The Law of One Price (sometimes referred to as LOOP) is an economic theory that states that the price of identical goods in different markets must be the same after taking the currency exchange into consideration (i.e., if the prices are expressed in the same currency).
 The law principally applies to assets traded in financial markets.

 Understanding the Law of One Price

 The LOOP primarily holds due to arbitrage opportunities.
-If the prices of identical goods diverge from each other across the markets, arbitrage opportunities arise since a trader may purchase a good in a market with a lower price and immediately sell it in the market at a higher price with a net profit.
-The economic theory states that subsequently, the forces of supply and demand will converge the prices across the markets, and the arbitrage opportunities will eventually be eliminated.
+If the prices of identical goods diverge from each other across the markets, arbitrage opportunities arise since a trader may purchase a good in a market at a lower price and immediately sell it in another market at a higher price for a net profit.
+Economic theory states that subsequently, the forces of supply and demand will converge the prices across the markets and, therefore, the arbitrage opportunities will be eliminated.

-However, the law of one price does not always hold in practice.
+However, in practice, the law of one price does not always hold true.
 For example, if the trade of goods involves transactions costs or trade barriers, the law will not work.

 The Law of One Price in Financial Markets

 The law of one price generally holds in financial markets.
-Economists believe that the LOOP is strongly applicable in financial markets than in international trade since there are fewer potential trade barriers in the former.
+Economists believe that the LOOP is more strongly applicable in financial markets than in international trade, since there are fewer potential trade barriers in the former.

-However, commodities remain the most notable example of the law of one price in financial markets.
+Commodities remain the most notable example of the law of one price in financial markets.
 Commodities are traded across various markets in the world using a variety of financial instruments, typically forwards or futures.
-Nonetheless, the commodities prices are typically homogeneous across the markets due to the LOOP.
+Nonetheless, commodity prices are typically homogeneous across the markets due to the LOOP.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: